CATCHING MACHINE PERFORMANCE

 During my time there, I spent over 1750 hours of training and learning from the sports performance staff, 500 of which were in an internship setting.
 During this internship, I gained experience working with a wide range of collegiate athletes (Baseball, Tennis, Soccer, Basketball, Track+Field, Rowing, Volleyball, Wrestling).
 I've written countless programs for our team at Buffalo.
 I graduated in 2017 with a B.S. in Exercise Science.

 Since graduating, I've worked and volunteered as an EMT, amassing over 2500 hours of patient care experience.
 In August of 2018, I launched @catchingmachine_performance on Instagram as a means to give back to the community that raised me.
 I also passed the CSCS (Certified Strength and Conditioning Specialist) Certification as well as the CatcherMTRX Certification.
 I went on to coach two seasons with CatcherMTRX, the Long Island Titans and Ward Melville High School.
+I now am a Functional Range Conditioning Mobility Specialist (FRCms).
+I train players privatleyivately and in small groups, run a catcher mobility class as well as train players online, host a podcast, youtube channel an d run a scussful instagram account!

 Today, I run Machine Performance, a Baseball/Softball strength and conditioning program out of Revolution Athletics in East Setauket.
 I also work privately with players in catching, hitting, pitching, and fielding lessons, located in Setauket and Farmingdale.
 I work with athletes ranging from elementary school-age through professional players.